Vaibhavmungal/Online_voting_system/README.md

 6.Copy the folder Online_voting_system.
 7.📁 Move the Folder
 8.XAMPP users: Paste it into C:\xampp\htdocs\
-WAMP users: Paste it into C:\wamp\www\
+9.WAMP users: Paste it into C:\wamp\www\
-🌐 Open phpMyAdmin
+10.🌐 Open phpMyAdmin
-Visit http://localhost/phpmyadmin in your browser.
+11.Visit http://localhost/phpmyadmin in your browser.
-🗃️ Create Database
+12.🗃️ Create Database
-Click New on the left panel.
+13.Click New on the left panel.
-Enter database name: ovs
+14.Enter database name: ovs
 Click Create
-📥 Import the SQL File
+15.📥 Import the SQL File
-With the ovs database selected, click on Import.
+16.With the ovs database selected, click on Import.
-Choose the file: ovs.sql (located inside the db folder of the project).
+17.Choose the file: ovs.sql (located inside the db folder of the project).
-Click Go to import the database.
+18.Click Go to import the database.

 🚀 Launch the App
 Voter Portal: